Vualto/task-engine-public-docs/docs/source/DeveloperDocumentation/TaskEngineAPI.md

 ### POST: `/push_jobs`

 This endpoint is used to force queued jobs to run.
-For example if a setting such as the maximun number of cuncurrent jobs is updated without using the api while multiple jobs are running the Task engine will keep running the previous amount of maximun cuncurrent jobs and so push jobs needs to be called so the updated stting is used.
+For example if a setting such as the maximum number of concurrent jobs is updated without using the api while multiple jobs are running the Task engine will keep running the previous amount of maximum concurrent jobs and so push jobs needs to be called so the updated setting is used.
 Successful requests will return an `200 ok` status.
 An error message is returned when a the request fails submission fails.

 <details>